topo-gps/ios-manual/en/waypoints/waypoint_details.rst

 The waypoint details screen contains information about the waypoint, such as the title and the coordinates.
 If available you can also find here a description, photos, a phone number and/or an URL.

 The coordinates are displayed in various formats.
-You can set the displayed coordinate types via 'Menu > More > Settings > Displayed coordinate types'.
+You can set the displayed coordinate types via 'Menu > More > Settings > :ref:`Displayed coordinate types <sec-settings-coordinates>`'.
 In the example above only WGS decimal and OSNG are shown.

 The physical address of a waypoint is also displayed in the details screen.
 If the address of a waypoint is still unknown, Topo GPS will look up this address in a database of Apple.
 For this you have to enable the option :ref:`Addresses - find automatically <settings-addresses>` in the :ref:`settings <ss-settings>`.
 You have also to be connected to the internet.